Exclusive Photographic Safaris in Uganda

 Kidepo Valley National Park

 The park is located in the far North-Eastern part of the country.
 Kidepo Valley National Park is one of Africa’s most beautiful National Parks and thus a photographic safari here is really rewarding.
 The sweeping plains of Kidepo and the Narus Valleys that shadow the Morungole are a great picture to capture on your Uganda photographic safari.
-The park is a top place for wildlife sighting and is famously known to have large herds of buffalo of about 4,000, and the total population approximated at 13,000.
+The park is a top place for wildlife sightings and is famously known to have large herds of buffalo of about 4,000, and the total population approximated at 13,000.
 Grab the chance to visit the most beautiful park in Africa ranked by CNN.

 Queen Elizabeth National Park